Chris56974/Pethreon/README.md

 # Design Doc

 [This app](https://github.com/Chris56974/WeiBuddies) is a dapp frontend for [Sergei Tikhomirov's Pethreon Smart Contract](https://github.com/s-tikhomirov/pethreon/blob/master/pethreon.sol).
-The user signs in with their HD-wallet, pools funds into their account and then contributes to other creators using that balance in regular intervals.
+The user signs in with their HD-wallet, pools funds into their account and then contributes to other creators in regular intervals.
 You can find a [UI mockup here](https://github.com/Chris56974/Pethreon/blob/main/frontend/public/Pethreon_Wireframe.pdf).
-I'm going to develop the app via a mobile first approach and build the layout with flexbox.
+I'm going to develop the app using a mobile first approach and build the layout with flexbox.
 I might then switch to css grid at larger devices to include a [video](https://www.pexels.com/video/hands-rich-green-money-3943962/).

 ## Hardhat